Answered By: Library Systems Last Updated: Jun 01, 2023 Views: 249

 The Library licenses our online content from a variety of vendors and license terms telling us how we can use these vary.

 License terms in LibrarySearch

-The Library licenses much of our online content from different vendors and license terms for how these resources may be used vary somewhat between resources.
-If you want to know how you are allowed to use a resource you find in LibrarySearch you can click on License, found in the Access Options area of the record.
+To find out how you are allowed to use a resource in LibrarySearch click on License (found in the Access Options area of the record).
 The definitions below may help you to understand how you can use the resource.
-If you need more help please contact firstname.lastname@example.org with your question.